 a. in particular profit participation certificates, bearer bonds, and order bonds as well as depositary receipts in respect of debt securities;

 b. any other securities giving the right to acquire or sell securities specified in numbers 1 and 2 or giving rise to a cash settlement determined by reference to securities, currencies, interest rates or other yields, commodities, indices or measures […]”

-To simplify it, securities are any form of tradable financial assets broadly categorized into debt, equity, and derivative securities.
-Listed on a stock exchange, they can be traded publicly in order to ensure liquidity by having issuers seek security listings and attract investors in a regulated market.
+In other words, securities are any form of tradable financial asset broadly categorized into debt, equity, and derivative securities.
+Listed on a stock exchange, they can are publicly traded by having issuers seek security listings and attract investors in a regulated market.

 - The investor that makes a placement through the investor’s bank.